 - Take notes throughout the observation process.
 Consider including them as part of a teaching portfolio.

 - Consider participating in multiple observations over a period of time to revisit your teaching performance and to document your development as an instructor.

 Getting Started With a Class Observation

 - CTI staff regularly conduct classroom observations for Cornell instructors.
-Contact the Center at firstname.lastname@example.org or (607) 255-7224 to schedule an observation.
+Contact the Center by email or phone: (607) 255-7224 to schedule an observation.

 - Choose a class session to be observed.
 This session can be a very typical class or it can be unique in some way.